 Ambassador Scholarships are awarded to students graduating from high school who have a desire to represent the College in a responsible, ethical, and professional manner, while portraying a positive image of the institution.
 Services provided by the Ambassadors may include: conducting campus tours, hosting campus activities, recruiting students, assisting with registration, graduation and orientations, and welcoming groups to the campus.
 The scholarship deadline is March 1, unless otherwise noted.
-To be considered for this scholarship, applicants must have a completed FAFSA on file prior to March 1 and must also meet all Southern Union admission requirements.
+To be considered for this scholarship, applicants must meet all Southern Union admission requirements and submit a complete scholarship application packet.
 Each applicant will be evaluated by the Ambassador Scholarship Committee based on their academic achievement, outgoing personality, professional appearance and communication skills.